yuta-wakui/adaptive-self-assessment-sim/README.md

 - **WS2 — Two-session self-assessment (previous + current session)**

 ## Motivation
-An inter-subjective assessment using rubrics and checklists can promote self-understanding and continuous learner growth.
+Inter-subjective assessment using rubrics and checklists can promote self-understanding and continuous learner growth.
-However, a major problem is **assessment fatigue caused by the large number of evaluation items**, which can reduce motivation and result quality.
+However, a major problem is **assessment fatigue caused by the large number of evaluation items**, which can decrease motivation and result quality.

 To address this issue, this project simulates an **adaptive self-assessment mechanism** that:
-- presents items sequentially based on the learner’s response history(currently random selection is planned),
+- presents items sequentially based on the learner’s response history(currently random selection is implemented),
 - complements unanswered items using machine learning when reliability is sufficient,
-- and terminates once the predicted overall score reaches a required confidence level.
+- and, once all checklist items are answered or complemented, predict a final rubric-based overall score using the completed set of items.

 The objective is to **reduce the number of required items without degrading assessment accuracy**.